CSIRO-enviro-informatics/aao-ont/README.md

 Figure: A top-level diagram of the AAO ontology's main classes and properties.

 `aao:AAO` is an Administrative Arrangements Order.
 When issued, it replaces the previous AAO.
-The time interval that it is in force ends when it is replaced.
+The time interval that it is in force is indicated using `dct:temporal` and ends when it is replaced.
 It is subject to amendment by a `aao:AAO-Amendment`

 `aao:AAO-Part` is an **Association Class** which
-- links the **department** to the **matters** and **legislation** that it is responsible for **while this AAO is in force** in the date range `dct:isPartOf/dct:issued` &rarr; `dct:isPartOf/aao:dateOfRepeal`
+- links the **department** to the **matters** and **legislation** that it is responsible for **while this AAO is in force**
-- asserts the existence of a **matter** specified using the given wording, while this AAO is in force, in the date range `dct:isPartOf/dct:issued` &rarr; `dct:isPartOf/aao:dateOfRepeal`.
+- asserts the existence of a **matter** specified using the given wording, while this AAO is in force

-Administered legislation refers to an `aao:Act`, optionally with excluded parts that are administered by another department.
+Administered legislation refers to an `leg:Act`, optionally with excluded parts that are administered by another department.

-`aao:Legislation` is the superclass of acts, legislative-, notifiable-, and prerogative-instruments, which are listed in the [Federal Register of Legislation](https://www.legislation.gov.au/Home).
+`leg:Legislation` is the superclass of acts, legislative-, notifiable-, and prerogative-instruments, which are listed in the [Federal Register of Legislation](https://www.legislation.gov.au/Home).

+`leg:Act` is an Act of Parliament.
+The year that it was enacted is indicated by the `dct:date`.
+An Act is composed of one or more `leg:Act-Part`

-`aao:Qualified-Legislation` is an association class which refers to either an `aao:Act` minus some excluded `aao:Act-Part`, else a group of `aao:Act-Parts` excluded from the administrative responsibility of another department.
+`aao:Qualified-Act` is an association class which refers to either an `leg:Act` possibly excluding some `leg:Act-Part`, else to a group of `leg:Act-Part` excluded from the administrative responsibility of another department.

+THe description of a Department of State should be formalized using the [Au Org Ontology](https://github.com/CSIRO-enviro-informatics/auorg-ont

 ## Ontology representations
 * [aao.ttl](aao.ttl) - the formal RDF (turtle) ontology document